NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-31-1-setup-your-kit.md

 ![ConsoleConfig](/assets/ConsoleConfig.PNG)

 2. Once the terminal opens, you'll be presented with a login.
-Type 'root' to continue.
+Type `root` to continue.
 If you don't see a prompt come up, try hitting "return" or power cycling the Pico-Pi by unplugging the USB-C cable.

 ![Root](/assets/Root.PNG)

 3. Set the date by entering the following command into the console:

-'
-sudo bash /home/root/Alexa_SDK/Scripts/setUTCTime.sh'
+`sudo bash /home/root/Alexa_SDK/Scripts/setUTCTime.sh`

-4. Type 'alsamixer' to pull up the controls for your sound card.
+4. Type `alsamixer` into the terminal and hit return to pull up the controls for your sound card.
 Make sure the I2S sound card is selected (Not audio-sgt15000).
 Use the up arrow keys to set PCM output level of the USB Mixer up to 100 and hit esc to exit.
 ![AlsaMixer](/assets/mixerv3.PNG)

 {:.verify}
 ### Checkpoint 1
 1. Make sure you are able to TeraTerm into your PicoPi and access the I2S volume controls.
+2. Crank it up to 100!